juinnsheng/realtimedataengineeringanalytics/README.md

 ## How to Run Apache Kafka?

 Apache Kafka has a few important components including ZooKeeper, Producer and Consumer.
 Zookeeper must be ran and be healthy in order for Kafka to operate smoothly.
 Producer produces the data which will be ingested to consumer.
-Dr. Riyaz may cover further in the later of the course

 Below is the list of commands to ingest data into Kafka: